 Listening and participating

-Strategy: it's all about engagement.
+Communications and strategy: it's all about engagement.

 Over the years, so much has changed with communications and engagement.
 It’s no longer acceptable to simply distribute messages: organizations must engage people in meaningful ways.